Jamie95187/smart-pension-tech-test-report/README.md

 ## GitHub Solutions

-Here is a [link](https://github.com/Jamie95187/smart-pension-fixes) to the solutions.
+Here is a [link](https://github.com/Jamie95187/smart-pension-fixes) to the app that has been corrected.